nrichers/slideover/README.md

-# Slideover Extension for Quarto Reveal.js Presentations
+# Slideover Extension for Quarto Reveal Presentations

-Adds content overlays that _slide over_ the existing slide to Quarto Revealjs presentations — hence the `.slideover` moniker.

-This extension was created to overlay instructional content on Jupyter Notebooks and web apps in ValidMind's training portal.
-It provides a cleaner alternative to CSS modals that often interfere with the underlying content.
+This extension provides collapsible content overlays that slide over the existing slide.
+It was originally created to overlay instructional content on Jupyter Notebooks and web apps.
+The extension offers a cleaner alternative to static CSS modals, which often interfere with the underlying content.

 ![Demonstration of slide-overs auto-collapsing and being manually toggled](slideover.gif)